 Financial Workshops and Programs

-The Minneapolis Urban League partners with the Family Assets for Independence in Minnesota (FAIM) program to offer Individual Development Accounts (IDAs), which are matched savings accounts that help people with modest means to save towards the purchase of a lifelong asset, such as a home.
+The Urban League Twin Cities partners with the Family Assets for Independence in Minnesota (FAIM) program to offer Individual Development Accounts (IDAs), which are matched savings accounts that help people with modest means to save towards the purchase of a lifelong asset, such as a home.

 At the end of our program, you’ll know how to build a budget and savings plan, strong created and better banking practices.
 We’ll work to stabilize your housing and create a pathway to home ownership.